Team-Ithi/Ithi/README.md

 **Ithi** (Zulu for 'It Says') is an AI-powered VS Code IDE extension designed to translate comments into a target language while preserving code integrity.

+## Pre-requisites

+- VS Code Engine version of 1.98.0 or higher

 ## Installation

 1. Open VS Code